davelunt/NemaTree/README.md

 The workflow is controlled by editing the `config.yaml` file in the config directory

-Decide if you (a) wish to add new sequences to a RKN rRNA phylogeny or (b) wish a phylogenetic analysis of the reference alignment that represents teh diversity of Meloidogyne species.
+Decide if you (a) wish to add new sequences to a RKN rRNA phylogeny or (b) wish a phylogenetic analysis of the reference alignment that represents the diversity of Meloidogyne species.

 ## Prepare the environment